TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 One of the most used data structure across programming languages is a hash table, aka hash map.
 If you've worked with JavaScript Object Literal (`{}`), `Set`, or `Map`, then you have used structures based on hash tables.
 But how do they work internally?
 How can we save key value pairs and later retrieve them?

-In this project, you will learn how it all works, and you will implement your own hash map!
-To start we need to learn a few concepts, one of which is a hash code, what does it mean, and how to use it.
-Let us get started and hope you are exited to finally know what is happening with an object when you put keys and values in them.
+In this lesson, you will learn how it all works, and even implement your own hash map in the next project!
+To start, here is a brief description of a hash map: a hash map takes in a key value pair, produces a hash code, and stores the pair in a bucket.
+Hash codes?
+Buckets?
+What?
+Don't fret, we'll learn all about these concepts and more.
+Buckle up and let's dive in!

 ### What is a hash code